sthomas522/bayesGAM/cran-comments.md

 * Adjusted the multivariate response stan programs to designate the modified cholesky parameters as local

 * Moved beta and u parameters from generated quantities to transformed parameters in all stan files

+* Added additional set of tests to cover all Stan files